Temples, taxis and the end of my tether

 Later that day I walked to a nearby supermarket, and after grabbing what I needed, crossed the road to a fruit and veg cart in the street.
 I selected three apples and a couple of tomatoes, and presented them to the grocer.
 The price he asked for was three times what I had paid for similar goods in Luxor.
 I repeated the price incredulously; a spontaneous reaction that I was a little embarrassed by.
 He asked me what I would pay, I told him what I believed to be a fair price from previous experience, which he scoffed at.
 I walked away.

 Each morning during my time in Aswan, I went down to the hotel restaurant for breakfast.
 There I would sit by myself, and munch through the generous breakfast that was included in the price of my accommodation.
 Hot and cold goodies were a great start to the day, and I think my enthusiastic response to the food on the first morning lead to the addition of the extra falafels in subsequent servings.
-The, with a slightly overfilled tum, I would head out to explore the area.
+Then, with a slightly overfilled tum, I would head out to explore the area.

 One day, whilst walking from site to site, a kid of about 9 years old suddenly appeared beside me, and started singing ‘She’ll be coming ’round the mountain when she comes’.
 I strode along, with this kid hurrying along beside me belting out the song.
 I turned to him and said ‘Why are you singing at me?’
 He then asked for money.